jkempf42/kube-volttron/gateway-node/README.md

 ### Creating the vbac `Service`

-Before creating the vbac `Deployment`, you first need to create the vbac `Service` and the `bacnet` `NetworkAttachmentDescription`.
+Before creating the vbac `Deployment`, you first need to create the vbac `Service` and the `bacnet` `NetworkAttachmentDefinition`.

 Create the vbac `Service` as follows:

 	kubectl apply -f vbac-service.yml

 This creates a `ClusterIP` service for vbac on both the http (port 8443) and the VIP bus (port 22916).
-VIP communicates primarily through a Unix socket and so not visible outside the pod, but is reserved anyway.

-Create the `bacnet` `NetworkAttachmentDescription` as follows:
+Create the `bacnet` `NetworkAttachmentDefinition` as follows:

-	kubectl apply -f bacnet-net-attach-desc.yml
+	kubectl apply -f bacnet-net-attach-def.yml

-Note that if you want to look at the `bacnet NetworkAttachementDescription`, you need to give `kubectl` the full name for the object type:
+You can examine the `bacnet NetworkAttachmentDefinition` with:

-	kubectl describe networkattachmentdescription.k8s.cni.cncf.io bacnet
+	kubectl describe net-attach-def bacnet

 ### Creating the vbac `Deployment`